In the past, securing your web browsing history may have indicated that you were overly paranoid.

 Brave is an excellent browser if you're looking for basic security and privacy features.
 While it doesn't offer the same privacy benefits as Tor, it's a decent option if you want to reduce your exposure to data collection from companies and other cookie placers online.

-Best of all, the browser is much more lightweight than Tor; you won't suffer from the same slow connection speeds.
+Best of all, the browser is much more lightweight than Tor.
+Meaning, you won't suffer slow connection speeds.

 Ad-Blocks and Cookie Refusals